venesetrix/Cyber-Library/AWS CLF-C02.md

 See also [Amazon S3 Storage Classes](https://aws.amazon.com/s3/storage-classes-infographic)

+Other S3 features:

+* S3 Storage Class Analysis
+* S3 Lifecycle Policy - Automatic transitions to another storage class
+* S3 Cross-Region Replication (CRR)
+* S3 Same-Region Replication
+* S3 Object Lock - Enforce write-once-read-many (WORM) policies
+* Works with AWS Lambda to log activities, alert and automate workflows
+* Is compatible to Big data analytics services like Amazon Athena and RedShift
+* Versioning (States: Unversioned (default), Versioning-enabled (irreversible), Versioning-suspended)

+S3 Identity and Access Management
+* Resource-based Policies
+  * Access control lists - XML-Policies to grant Access to Users and Accounts
+  * Bucket Policies - JSON-Policies to define users and their actions on resources.
+Uses a principal.
+* User Policies
+  * Like Bucket Policies but without a principal.
+Allows to specify actions on buckets and objects within the buckets.

 __Amazon Elastic Block Store (EBS)__

 Are raw, unformatted block devices attachable to an EC2 instance even without rebooting.
 They are like external harddrives.
 You can add multiple EBS volumes to one EC2 instance and use them as file systems or hard drives.
 They are automatically replicated within its availability zone.
 Features are: